-In addition to the above listed Standing Committees, the Board of Directors may from time to time appoint and approve the appointment of Ad Hoc Committees as needed.
-The Board of Directors shall determine the responsibilities, selection and terms of such committees and the Board President shall appoint the Chair for any Ad Hoc committees that are formed.
+In addition to the above-listed Standing Committees the Board of Directors may appoint and approve the appointment of At-large working groups or Ad Hoc Committees as needed.
+Working groups develop their own agenda of work to be submitted to the Board of Directors by the September board meeting each year for approval.
+Required or recommended policy updates are to be submitted on an as-needed basis.
+Requests for presentations to the board need to be made at least thirty days prior to the meeting.
+All committees should provide written updates monthly ten days prior to each board meeting The Board of Directors shall determine the responsibilities, selection, and terms of such committees and the Board President shall appoint the Chair for any Ad Hoc committees that are formed.